Posterior interventricular sulcus

 The posterior interventricular sulcus or posterior longitudinal sulcus is one of the two grooves separating the ventricles of the heart (the other being the anterior interventricular sulcus).
+They can be known as subsinosal interventricular groove or paraconal interventricular groove respectively.
 It is located on the diaphragmatic surface of the heart near the right margin.
-It extends between the coronary sulcus, and the (notch of) apex of the heart.
-It contains the posterior interventricular artery, and middle cardiac vein.
+It extends between the coronary sulcus and the (notch of) apex of the heart.
+It contains the posterior interventricular artery and middle cardiac vein.